clydewu/mod_bs/README.md

   * Latest 2 elements of Array B (ts5 ~ ts6) is still `In-order`
   * Between ts12 and ts5 of Array B is an `overwritten point`.

+## Question
-## QuestionGive a timestamp, detect whether this timestamp exist in the file.
+Give a timestamp, detect whether this timestamp exist in the file.

 ## Solution 1
 `find_val(arr, val)`